Approximate Completely Positive Semidefinite Factorizations and their Ranks: Notations and preliminaries

 A real symmetric matrix $A \in \mathcal{S}^n$ which has a Gram representation by entrywise nonnegative vectors $v_1,\ldots, v_n\in \mathbb{R}^d_{+},$ for some $d \in \N,$ is called \textit{completely positive} ({\it cp} for short).
 The smallest possible such $d$ is known as the {\it cp-rank } of $A$.
-It seems that the best general upper bound on the cp-rank of an $n\times n$ cp-matrix is see \cite{sb2}.
+The best known upper bound on the cp-rank of an $n\times n$ cp-matrix is $\frac{(n+1)n}{2} - 1$ (see \cite{sb2}) while it is not known if this upper bound is tight (see \cite[Conjecture 3.1]{ber}).
 The difference of this upper bound to the best known lower bound has recently been improved to $\mathcal O(n\log\log n)$, see \cite{sch}.
 The set of all $n \times n$ completely positive matrices also forms a proper cone, denoted by $\mathcal{CP}^n$.
 The structure of the cone $\mathcal{CP}^n$ has been extensively studied (see for example \cite{ber}).

-Since every nonnegative vector can be considered as a diagonal psd matrix, every cp matrix $A \in \mathcal{CP}^n$ can also be written as
+For a nonnegative vector $x_i$ we denote by $D_i = \mathrm{Diag}(x_i)$ the diagonal psd matrix whose diagonal entries are the entries of $x_i$.
+We then obtain